jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Bumped to Kong Gateway v3.13.0.0
   - Removed the `stream_listen` limitation: it can be enabled without impacting the plugins' behavior
   - Improved the performance by drastically reduce the number of `xmlReadMemory`.
 In previous versions, the `xmlReadMemory` was made for each plugin action (`XSLT TRANSFORMATION`, `XSD VALIDATION`, `ROUTING BY XPATH`).
 Currently there is only one `xmlReadMemory` call per plugin instance
-  - `XSLT TRANSFORMATION`: added `xsltRemoveEmptyNameSpace` to enable/disable the deletion of `xmlns=""` automatically added in the transformed  XML; it concerns elements in the style sheet without namespace.
+  - `XSLT TRANSFORMATION`: added `xsltRemoveEmptyNameSpace` to enable/disable the deletion of `xmlns=""` automatically added in the transformed  XML; it concerns elements in the stylesheet without namespace.
 In previous versions, this mechanism was provided by default without a way to disable it
   - `ROUTING BY XPATH`:
     - Checked correctly if `RouteXPathTargets` is empty; it avoids useless execution code
     - Added an error detection: return an error message to the client (`Failure to register NS` or `Context issue with xmlXPathNewContext`)